engineering-collaboration/book/docs/book/anatomy-of-a-code-change/merging.md

 [![Rebase](../../../assets/images/book/anatomy-of-a-code-change/rebase.webp)](../../../assets/images/book/anatomy-of-a-code-change/rebase.png)

 !!! note
     When rebasing a branch, we create new commits on our local machine that no longer mirror the state of our remote repository.
 We either force-push (with-lease) our changes, overriding the state of the remote repository, or create a new branch from the head of our development branch and rebase and push that one, abandoning our development branch.
+We do so with the respect and caution required when rewriting project history in a collaborative environment.

 ## Squash and merge